One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 The carriages rode through the main gate into the courtyard and were greeted by servants waiting in lines to assist in unloading the carriages.
 At the head of the recession line was the King's Advisor and the Royal Chancellor who was responsible for foreign affairs and whose duty it was to ensure a warm welcome for the Spanish princess.

 The guard whom Gabriella had occasionally conversed with along the journey approached her carriage and placed a step stool on the ground and then opened the carriage door.
 He offered his hand to assist her and she gracefully placed her hand on top of his and lithely descended from the carriage.
 Though she thoroughly wanted to disobey her mother, she had reluctantly heeded her advice and before arriving at the castle she had changed into a gown of a "more appropriate color".
 She wore a cream silk gown with long sleeves that had a small puff at the shoulder with a small ribbon bow underneath and then flowed down to long dagged flared sleeves and a neckline that showed off her shoulders.
 The bodice had floral gold embroidery which was echoed along the hemline of her skirt and in a gold belt at her waist.
 She looked very expensive and rich in the fine craftsmanship of the gown, which was Gabriella's intention.
 If she could not wear a dress for mourning, that she was determined to show the wealth of Spain to impress upon the French that she was superior.
 After all, had not Spain been the first civilized country thus far to discover new lands and riches in gold and spices in the New World?
-Was not Spain a bountiful kingdom with great power, for if not, why would King Francis be so eager for an alliance?
+Was not Spain a bountiful kingdom with great power, for if not, why would King Francis be so eager for an alliance and her handsome dowry?

 The King's Advisor and the Royal Chancellor approached the Princess and bowed to her.
 Claude, the Chancellor, smiled to the princess and greeted her warmly in Spanish, "A most gracious welcome to the Kingdom of France, Your Highness!
 We sincerely hope that you will come to love and accept her as she already does you!"